ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

   "The recipe is very difficult to find, considering that a developer's impossible task is to respond to the needs of society at that historical moment."
 </blockquote>

 Enjoyment and recognition cannot be condensed in a single number, but scores meant to summarise the quality of a game are readily available.
-Appreciation cannot be distilled into a single number, but the industry has long leaned on a few core metrics.
 On Metacritic, two scores are typically available: the critic score, based on professional reviews, and the user score, submitted by players.
 On Steam, the main visible indicator of satisfaction is the positive review ratio — the share of user reviews marked as “positive”.
 Caution must be exercised, however, when taking these numbers at face value.
-Critic scores tend to cluster around the higher end of the scale.
+Critic scores tend to cluster around the higher end of a scale that ranges from 0 to 100.
 Reviewers often avoid the harshest ratings, leading to a compressed distribution with fewer low scores and a bias toward the 70–90 range.
 As Andrea Porta explains,

 <blockquote class = "expert_quote">
   "This is usually the case because journalists can sometimes feel a significant responsibility when assigning a very low score to highly anticipated titles.
 Such a dynamic is very real and has deep roots within the video game critics landscape, which currently grapples with substantial financial challenges."
 </blockquote>

 User scores, on the other hand, are more varied.
 Players are not shy about expressing dissatisfaction, resulting in a broader spread that includes more low-rated games.
-The contrast becomes clear when the two are plotted together; players are often harsher, and sometimes more polarized.
+The contrast becomes clear when the two are plotted together; players are often harsher, and sometimes more polarised.

+***Title*** Users tend to give lower scores compared to critics

 <figure>
   <div class = "general_chartClass">
     <vegachart schema-url="/g1-2025-website/assets/charts/critic_plus_user_score.json"></vegachart>
   </div>
-  <figcaption class = "figcaption_class"> Fig.7 - Metacritic critic score (left plot) and user score (right plot) distributions. </figcaption>
+  <figcaption class = "figcaption_class"> Fig.7 - Left: Metacritic critic score distribution.
+Right: Metacritic user score distribution. </figcaption>
 </figure>

-Then there’s the Steam positive ratio, which differs not just in scale but in nature.
+Then there’s the Steam positive ratio, which is quite different in nature.
 Steam reviews operate on a binary system —“thumbs up” or “thumbs down” — which strips away nuance and skews the distribution dramatically.
 Most games that gather reviews at all tend to be favored, so the ratio is heavily biased toward high values.
 In many cases, even moderately liked games can end up with “Very Positive” labels, suggesting that this metric alone might not capture the full spectrum of appreciation.

+***Title*** The positive ratio is not heavily influenced by the number of reviews left on Steam

 <figure>
   <div class = "general_chartClass">